Access Based Enumeration: How to Enable ABE for Windows Server

 Does ABE Affect Performance?

-Access-based enumeration affects how and whether information on shares is displayed.
-For instance, to determine which objects need to be hidden from Ms. McNosy as she clicks her way through shared resources, Windows has to check allpermissions for all files and folders contained within these folders and then evaluate them.
+Access Based enumeration affects how and whether information on file shares is displayed.
+For instance, to determine which objects need to be hidden from an employee as they click their way through shared resources, Windows has to check all permissions for all files and folders contained within these folders.

 Back in 2003, when ABE was first introduced, this process required considerable amounts of CPU power, which in turn led to a loss in performance and thus to an increase in costs.
 Learn more about this technical phenomenon here.

 Nowadays, performance loss when you enable ABE is no longer an issue.
 Even for very large environments, Microsoft currently cites that the additional CPU power required is at around 2-3 percent.
 For shares containing a max. of 15,000 files, no differences in performance could be observed at all.

 Best Practices: ABE and NTFS Permissions

 As indicated above, enabling ABE alone is not enough.
 In order for access-based enumeration to work, users must also have the correct NTFS permissions needed to navigate to any subfolders they do have permissions for (List Folder Contents).

 Example: If a user has the permission “Modify” for a folder located on level 2, this does not automatically give the user the right to browse level 1.
 To browse level 1, they must be given the List Folder Contents permission for level 1.
 Ideally, this would be done using a specifically designated list group.

-The subordinate permission group for level 2 must become a member of the list group for level 1.
 If you want to set permissions on deeper levels, the procedure is the same: there are list groups for levels 1 and 2, so permission groups on level 3 are added to list groups on level 2, which are themselves members of list groups on level 1.
 See our infographic below for context:

-Access Control Listsuse the concept of inheritance, which means that access rights are automatically passed on from parent folders or files to subordinate (child) folders/files.
-To ensure ABE works correctly, it is very important to control (i.e. limit) inheritance when assigning these permissions.
+Access Control Lists use the concept of inheritance, which means that access rights are automatically passed on from parent folders or files to subordinate (child) folders/files.
+To ensure ABE works correctly, it is very important to restrict inheritance when assigning these permissions.